simutechphotonics/LumToGDS/README.md

 # How to use
 - All files must be in the same folder.
 The relative file hierarchy of `.py`, `.lsf`, and `.lsfx` files MUST remain as is.
-- Do not delete the output folder
+- Do not delete the output folder.
+You may delete the contents of the output folder.
 - File names beginnning with `TEMP_output` and ending with `.gds` in the output folder will be merged into `lumexport.gds` and deleted automatically.
 To avoid any chance of accidental deletion, please do not save important files in this folder.

 ## Via LSF